danthemanzx/crawl-custom-survival/README.md

 ### **Server IP ·** `play.crawl-survival.com`

-This server features a custom gamemode similar to manhunt where you must clear out dungeons and defeat monsters controlled by other players.
-Collect loot and defeat bosses to win!
+This server features a custom gamemode similar to manhunt where players must clear out dungeons and defeat monsters controlled by other players.
+Collect loot and defeat bosses for each level of multiple dungeons!

 ***

 ### How to Play

-Upon entering the server you must play as a **Hero** or **Ghost**.
-Spawn showcases a dungeon portal, hero shop, enchantment table, and regenerable resources.
+Upon entering the server players must play as a **Hero** or **Ghost**.
+If all Hero slots are taken, players to be defaulted to Ghost.

 **Heroes** must search the dungeons in search of rare artifacts, collecting FIVE of these to win.
-However if a Hero dies they will rise as a Ghost in spectator mode.
+However if a Hero dies they will respawn as a Ghost in spectator mode.

 **Ghost**s have the ability to possess monsters, and summon bosses.
-A Ghost must take the fallen body of a Hero to become a Hero.
+Ghosts must kill a Hero to become a Hero.

 ***

 **[[Discord Server](https://discord.gg/KmRTgvDh5N)] · [[Server Status](https://www.crawl-survival.com/wiki/#server-status)] · [[Wiki Page](https://www.crawl-survival.com/wiki)]**

 ***